-A COM and any branch campus must ensure that the financial resources of the school-meet the requirements of Title IV of the Higher Education Act and are adequate to sustain a sound program of osteopathic medical education and to accomplish the programmatic and institutional goals.
+A COM and any branch campus must ensure that the financial resources of the school are adequate to sustain a sound program of osteopathic medical education and to accomplish the programmatic and institutional goals.
 Because of the potential financial consequences, if any COM or its parent institution experiences a change in status regarding its participation in the Title IV programs following its initial establishment of participation, it must notify the COCA.